gren-lang/registry/README.md

 Install both for the smoothest experience.

 Copy `.envrc.sample` to `.envrc` and set environment variables appropriately.
+Then run `direnv allow` so it will be evaluated when you enter this directory.

 You can run the server with `devbox services up`